SHaDeX0/rust-data-structures/README.md

 # rust-data-structures
-Learning to implement the Data Structures in rust
+Learning Data Structures by implementing them in rust